bruncanepa/book-holmes/README.md

 - **Early Book Validation**
   - *Context*: Need to validate if an uploaded image is actually a book before proceeding with analysis
-  - *Decision*: Use Vision AI object detection as first step in the pipeline
+  - *Decision*: Use Google Gemini AI object detection as first step in the pipeline
   - *Rationale*: Prevents unnecessary API calls and processing for non-book images, provides immediate feedback to users
   - *Consequences*: Additional API call but better user experience and resource optimization